poppyclark/ridethereef/_posts/2019-07-20-here-is-my-new-post-for-trial.md

 In the past 60 years Rip Curl have changed and evolved in more ways than we can know but the most obvious change comes in the physical form of the branding, this being- logo, typography, colour and size of font.
 These are all things that are vital in marketing to attract and keep the right clients.

-When they first launched the company the logo was black and white chunky writing squished up into a circle which is one of the most iconic and well known designs, we still see this logo on air fresheners, t-shirts, sweatshirts and on their wetsuits in most surf shops.
+When they first launched the company the logo was black and white with chunky writing that was 'squished up ' into a circle.
+This was, and still is, one of the most iconic and well known of their designs, which is why we still see this logo on the majority of Rip Curl products, which include their air fresheners, t-shirts, sweatshirts and on their wetsuits sold in most surf shops around the world.

 ![The first ever rip curl logo/ typography](../uploads/rip-curl-logo-png-8.png)

-Back then, as they continued to grow they began to incorporate more rainbow colours to fit the era and the vibe of their customers.
+Back then, as they continued to grow they began to incorporate more colour- rainbow colours to be specific- to fit the era and the vibe of their customers.
 This stuck with through the late 1970's right into the 1980's.
 They still incorporate these rainbow colours into the brand today even though they have changed dramatically since to keep up with current trends and fashion trends.

 ![The second wave of branding for Rip Curl- The era of rainbows](../uploads/rip-curl-rainbow.jpg)